jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN.md

 1. Go to [Apache Maven Project - Download Maven](http://maven.apache.org/download.html) and download the latest distribution for your operating system.
 2. See the Maven documentation for information on how to download and install Apache Maven for your operating system.

+_Note:_ Maven 3.2.2 introduced a bug that breaks resolution of the JBoss EAP BOM dependencies because it ignores additional repositories during artifact resolution.
+For more information about this bug, see <https://jira.codehaus.org/browse/MNG-5663>.
+Make sure to use Maven 3.2.3 or later.

+### Configure Maven to Use the JBoss EAP Repositories

 The quickstarts use artifacts located in the JBoss GA and Early Access repositories.
 You must configure Maven to use these repositories before you build and deploy the quickstarts.

-### Configure Maven to Use the JBoss EAP Repositories

-_Note: These instructions assume you are working with a released version of the quickstarts.
-If you are working with the quickstarts located in the GitHub master branch, follow the instructions located in the [Contributing Guide](CONTRIBUTING.md#configure-maven)._
+_Note:_ These instructions assume you are working with a released version of the quickstarts.
+If you are working with the quickstarts located in the GitHub master branch, follow the instructions located in the [Contributing Guide](CONTRIBUTING.md#configure-maven).

 1. Locate the Maven install directory for your operating system.
 It is usually installed in `${user.home}/.m2/`.